List of Hotel Transylvania characters: Kitsune

+Kraken

 The Kraken (voiced by Joe Jonas) is a giant tentacled sea monster and the largest monster seen in the franchise.
 He resides in the waters of Atlantis where he sings to the arriving visitors.
-Van Helsing uses the Instrument of Destruction to control the Kraken into attacking the monsters.
+Van Helsing uses the Instrument of Destruction to control the evil Kraken into attacking the monsters.
 It is finally broken free from the Instrument of Destruction's music when Johnny plays the "Macarena."

 Introduced in Hotel Transylvania: Transformania

+Party Monster

 Party Monster (voiced by Tyler "Ninja" Blevins) is a monster who is seen dancing along with the other monsters at the hotel anniversary.

+Gigi

 Gigi is Van Helsing's pet guinea pig.
 She was used to test the Monsterfication Ray.
 She gets transformed into a beast with red eyes, pointed fangs and purple skin.
 In the end, she has fully completed her transformation and due to her large size, she had destroyed the hotel and also ate some of it.

 Introduced in Hotel Transylvania: The Series

+Wendy Blob

 Wendy (voiced by Evany Rosen) is the daughter of Mr. Blob who first appeared in Hotel Transylvania: The Series.
 Wendy was born with her pink ponytail and wears glasses.
 Wendy is friends with the other monster kids.
 Unlike her father, Wendy is capable of human speech.
-In final episode was banished.
+In the final episode, she was banished.

+Hank N. Stein

 Henry "Hank" N. Stein (voiced by Gage Munroe) is the son of Frankenstein and Eunice who first appeared in Hotel Transylvania: The Series and was first referenced in Hotel Transylvania 2.
-In final episode was banished.
+In the final episode of the series, he was banished.

+Pedro

 Pedro (voiced by Joseph Motiki) is a fat mummy and one of Mavis' friends who first appeared in Hotel Transylvania: The Series.
-In final episode was banished.
+In the final episode, he was banished.

+Lydia

-Lydia (voiced by Dan Chameroy) is Vlad's oldest daughter, Mavis' paternal aunt, Martha's sister-in-law, and Dracula's older sister.
+Lydia (voiced by Dan Chameroy) is Mavis' aunt, and Dracula's older sister.
 She is extremely strict and does not like fun or anything but order.
 Lydia first appeared in Hotel Transylvania: The Series when Dracula goes away to the vampire council.
 She is said to have a bad childhood experience with Christmas.
 At times, she gets impressed with Mavis when she does something right around Hotel Transylvania.

+Diane

 Diane is Lydia's pet chicken.

+Gene

 Gene (voiced by Patrick McKenna) is Mavis' great-uncle who first appeared in Hotel Transylvania: The Series.
 He is mostly seen in his chair playing video games.

+Mr. Blob

 Mr. Blob (voiced by Adrian Truss) is the father of Wendy Blob who appeared in Hotel Transylvania: The Series.
-Whether he is the same character as Blobby is unconfirmed.
+Whether he is the same character as Blobby is unconfirmed, being very similar to him in appearance, with the exception that Mr. Blob wears a hat and tie.

+Dr. John Gillman

 Dr. John Gillman is a gill-man who first appeared in Hotel Transylvania: The Series.
 He works as Hotel Transylvania's residential doctor.

+Klaus

 Klaus (voiced by Carter Hayden) is Mavis' cousin and rival who tries to outdo her at things.